 A range of assessment methods are integrated and assessed throughout the programme.
 These include essays, projects, reports, multiple choice quizzes, presentations, case studies and collaborative activities.

-- Similar to any modern work environment, we welcome diverse academic backgrounds to apply for the programme and believe your experience will enrich the diversity of what this programme offers.
+Normally a H2.1 degree (NFQ Level 8 or equivalent).
+However, candidates with a H2.2 honours degree and who have a minimum of 2 years relevant work experience will also be considered.
+IELTS score of 6.5 or equivalent, if applicable.
+Similar to any modern work environment, we welcome diverse academic backgrounds to apply for the programme and believe your experience will enrich the diversity of what this programme offers.

 1 year, full-time